estebantechdev/dev-environment-setup/Practical Git.md

 Correct the last commit message with typos:

-	Commit has not been pushed online:
+- Commit has not been pushed online:

 git --amend

 Steps in the editor:

 Press INSERT key

 Edit the file

-	Switch between INSERT and DEL modes as required to edit When the amend is ready, press ESC and then SHIFT + Q, I will see just ":", then type "wq!" then press ENTER to save the commit message changes.
+Switch between INSERT and DEL modes as required to edit

+When the amend is ready, press ESC and then SHIFT + Q, you will see just “:”, then type wq! and press ENTER to save the commit message changes.

-	If you don't want to apply the changes, type "qa!" at the ":" prompt Type "visual" to return to the edition mode from the ":" prompt
+If you don’t want to apply the changes, type qa! at the “:” prompt

+Type visual to return to the edition mode from the “:” prompt

-	If you have already pushed the commit to GitHub, you will have to force push a commit with an amended message:
+- If you have already pushed the commit to GitHub, you will have to force push a commit with an amended message:

 We strongly discourage force pushing, since this changes the history of your repository.
 If you force push, people who have already cloned your repository will have to manually fix their local history.

-For more information, see "Recovering from upstream rebase" in the Git manual.
+For more information, see “Recovering from upstream rebase” in the Git manual.

-	Changing the message of the most recently pushed commit Follow the steps above to amend the commit message.
+Changing the message of the most recently pushed commit:

+Follow the steps above to amend the commit message.

-	Use the push --force-with-lease command to force push over the old commit:
+Use the following command to force push over the old commit:

-	$ git push --force-with-lease example-branch
+git push --force-with-lease example-branch

-	Changing the message of older or multiple commit messages:
+Changing the message of older or multiple commits:
 If you need to amend the message for multiple commits or an older commit, you can use interactive rebase, then force push to change the commit history.
-	Read the file: Changing a commit message - GitHub Docs.pdf, or visit github for details.
+Read the file Changing a commit message - GitHub Docs.pdf, or visit GitHub for details.

 Check log:
 	git log - renders commit id (hash), author, date, and commit message.
 Press key Q to exit

 *** The next commands are mainly, but not only, for the second scenario: